itsgohtime/mybots/docs/method_docs/brains.md

 ![brain](https://user-images.githubusercontent.com/61445107/224828585-c555a3ce-b2c6-4ae6-bde8-f9d7585485af.jpeg)

 ### Mutation of Brains
-- A random synapse (arrow in the diagram above) either connecting a sensor neuron to a hidden neuron or a motor neuron is chosen and then the weight is changed within the range of [-1, 1]
+- A random synapse either connecting a sensor neuron to a hidden neuron or a motor neuron is chosen and then the weight is changed within the range of [-1, 1]
+- The diagram belows shows two possible mutations

 <div align=center>